kubernetes/kops/docs/boot-sequence.md

 and requires valid authentication/authorization to use it.
 This is the endpoint that node kubelets will reach, and also that end-users will reach.

-kops uses DNS to allow nodes and end-users to discover the api-server.
+kOps uses DNS to allow nodes and end-users to discover the api-server.
 The apiserver pod manifest (in /etc/kubernetes/manifests) includes annotations that will cause the dns-controller to create the records.
 It creates `api.internal.mycluster.com` for use inside the cluster (using InternalIP addresses), and it creates `api.mycluster.com` for use outside the cluster (using ExternalIP addresses).